Woodbury, Middlebury and Southbury, CT

 If all this antiquing and pewtering and eating is getting you tired, and/or if you’re in need of an inexpensive place to stay the night, book a room at 1754 House (formerly Curtis House).

-Renovated roadside mom and pop motels are experiencing somewhat of a renaissance, and that goes doubly for this “inn.”
-Yes, it’s a motel, but with pillow-top beds, wi-fi, Keurig coffee makers, flat screen tv and fine furnishings, it’s more “boutique” than “roadside.”
+Renovated roadside mom-and-pop motels are experiencing somewhat of a renaissance, and that goes doubly for this “inn.”
+Yes, it’s a motel, but with pillow-top beds, wi-fi, Keurig coffee makers, flat screen TV, and fine furnishings, it’s more “boutique” than “roadside.”
 And the price is so right.
-Rooms starting at $89 per night.

 Author